Posted on: January 2, 2024

 We monitor our 77 year old family recipes and ensure that there is less salt in them and we fry responsibly.
 We do not serve alcohol and promote the drinking of water.

-De Wallen (Dutch name for the Red Light District) forms an important part of the history of Amsterdam.
+De Wallen (Dutch name for Amsterdam’s Red Light District) forms an important part of the history of Amsterdam.
 And wherever our guests visit Amsterdam you will always find a FEBO.
 We are proud of our FEBO in the Red Light District.
 Didn’t you just get hungry spontaniously during this interview?